erinhana/scatter/README.md

 1. The application could have more features such as Trends and a Password Manager
 2. The application could have different user plans, a basic plan and a premium plan
-3. Could be a responsive website and therefore used on mobile
+3. Could be a responsive website and therefore could be used on mobile
+4. A user should be able to reset a password

 Will Not Have: